Acupressure Points for Anxiety Relief – Home Remedies for Anxiety

 Listen to your favorite tunes that put your mind at peace.
 The music can be sad, playful, or sweet.
 Music helps you relax and will take your mind off the anxiety.

-Depending on where you find yourself, you can touch anything else and focus on it.
-Clean your keyboard room, or try to make a paper swan.
-You are making the object part of your attention to focus on instead of thinking about the thing that caused your panic.
+Depending on where you are, you can touch anything else and focus on it.
+For example, you could clean your keyboard room or try to make a paper swan.
+By making the object part of your attention, you can focus on it instead of thinking about the thing that caused your panic.

 1. Do some forward-bending

-Touch your toes, and you will feel calm, and it helps you to do something tangible instead of stressing about the problem.
+Touch your toes, and you will feel calm.
+It helps you to do something tangible instead of stressing about the problem.

-Sit down, observe your feelings, and start describing them to yourself.
+Please sit down, observe your feelings, and describe them to yourself.
 Maybe you feel your heart racing or your head throbbing.
 Perhaps you feel trapped.
 Do not judge yourself, downplay your emotions, or feel guilty, as it worsens things.
 Doing this reminds you that you have ways to manage your anxiety and rid yourself of the bad feelings.

 Does Natural Care Anxiety Relief Work?